OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Legend.md

 ---
-title: Legend Object (PowerPoint)
+title: Legend object (PowerPoint)
 keywords: vbapp10.chm709000
 f1_keywords:
 - vbapp10.chm709000
-ms.prod: powerpoint
 api_name:
 - PowerPoint.Legend
 ms.assetid: 7be25694-8694-049a-c31f-533fe6fd0562
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Legend Object (PowerPoint)
+# Legend object (PowerPoint)

 Represents the legend in a chart.
 Each chart can have only one legend.